 The presentation on ‘Biosimilar cell line development’ prompted a number of questions about biosimilar product variability.
 Assistant Professor Alkholief stressed that when developing a biosimilar the most critical step is choosing the initial cell line.
 Having the right components and conditions for growth is also very important in reducing variability, but these are all dependent on the cell line chosen to begin with.

 It was suggested that a ‘cell line bank’ could be used as a reservoir of standard cell lines.
-However, Professor Alkholief noted that cell lines are already available to buy and that this is not the critical issue affecting variability.
-Instead, pharmaceutical companies develop their own processes and set the conditions to grow the biologicals/biosimilars as required and the pharma companies are not required to share this information at any point, even after patent expiry.
+However, he noted that cell lines are already available to buy and that this is not the critical issue affecting variability.
+Instead, pharmaceutical companies develop their own processes and set the conditions to grow the biologicals/biosimilars as required and the pharmaceutical companies are not required to share this information at any point, even after patent expiry.
 As such, variability is inevitable for biosimilars as cell lines and conditions will likely differ from those used to produce the reference products.
 Despite this, Professor Aws Alshamsan informed that the World Health Organization (WHO) is starting a programme to create a master cell line of bevacizumab so that it can be distributed to manufacturers in order to harmonize biosimilar product outcomes.
 Dr Ibrahim Aljuffali from the Ministry of Health Saudi Arabia advised that this was done in an attempt to reduce the cost of biosimilars and lessen the burden on national healthcare budgets.
 He also stated that this, and other similar cell lines, are likely to have a significant impact on the biosimilar landscape in the future.

 The cell line bank approach could be rolled out to produce other biologicals after their patents have expired.
 Such banks would enable governmental agencies to harmonize globally by providing the starting material.
 However, such an initiative is the responsibility of the government regulators and not private companies.